Introduction

 Failed Authentication Volume and Rate

-The absolute number of failed logon attempts is less important than the rate and distribution of those failures.
-A sudden increase in failed attempts per minute, especially against the same account or from the same source, often indicates brute-force or password spraying activity.
+The number of failed logon attempts matters less than their frequency and concentration.
+Sudden spikes, especially against the same account or from a single source, often indicate brute-force or password spraying activity.
+Trend analysis helps distinguish normal user error from behavior that requires investigation.

 Failed Logons per Account